turbot/steampipe/README.md

 With [Steampipe](https://steampipe.io) you can:

-- **Query** → Write SQL queries that report on -- and join across! -- clouds, business apps, code, logs, and more.
+- **Query** → Write SQL queries that report on (and join across!) clouds, business apps, code, logs, and more.

 - **Check** → Verify that your cloud resources comply with frameworks such as CIS, NIST, and HIPAA.